twmobius/k0s_hetzner/README.md

 - [ ] Support Hetzner "private" networks
 - [ ] Support vswitch type in Hetzner "private" networks
 - [ ] Evaluate/support [Hetzner's cloud controller manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager)
-- [ ] Hetzner right kinda leads us to use the root user.
-We apparently can use cloud-inits user-data to get away from that
+- [x] Hetzner right kinda leads us to use the root user.
+We apparently can use cloud-inits user-data to get away from that.
+Apparently it won't help much, stick with what we got
-- [ ] Write more docs
+- [x] Write more docs